bufferapp/sqs_async/README.md

 + Any new surface area additions to the API accept the hash with the supported callbacks.
 + Default callbacks are on keys :success and :failure

 That's pretty much it.
-For all bugs/errata/whathaveyou we're using github for issues or contact us @ contact@edgecase.com
+For all bugs/errata/whathaveyou we're using github for issues or contact us @ contact@neo.com

 Thanks!

--- Leon and John from EdgeCase
+-- Leon and John from Neo